 Explore Rugby, an 1880 Victorian village that started as an English colony and now is a living village that preserves its history and scenic treasures.
-Here, you can tour historic buildings like the first free public library in the South, hike 10 trails into Big South Fork National River and Recreation Area and the Rugby State Natural Area, eat a delicious meal at the Harrow Road Cafe and shop for unique gifts.
+Here, you can tour historic buildings like the first free public library in the South and hike 10 trails into Big South Fork National River and Recreation Area and the Rugby State Natural Area.

 Clarksville, Tennessee’s fifth largest city, has become a culinary mecca, serving everything from soul food to Asian fusion to desserts that will be a permanent fixture in your dreams until you return.
 Stroll the downtown area to find novelty shops and cool record stores.
 Check the calendar at Roxy Regional Theatre to see a theatrical performance.
 Enjoy the fresh air and gorgeous scenery on the miles of walking trails that snake throughout the city, leading you to riverside views and even sculptures.

 An hour south of Nashville, Columbia is a destination you’ll want to check out for American history, craft brews, incredible hiking and local shops.
 It’s the home of 11th president James K. Polk’s Ancestral Home and even celebrates mules for their contribution to Tennessee farms each year in April during Mule Day.
 Check out the town square for record shops, sporting goods, and boutiques along with great restaurants, coffee and Hattie Jane’s Creamery.

 Make a pilgrimage to Fayetteville to try a slawburger – the town’s famous for them – and wash it down with whiskey found at Prichard’s, located on the statewide Tennessee Whiskey Trail, and Southern Pride distilleries.
 Spend some time in this quiet town learning about the local history and picking up unique gifts in the downtown boutiques.
 Cap off your day at the jailhouse-turned-restaurant for the perfect end to your visit.